sguox002/leetcode/leetcode-all.md

 ->>

 ## trie
+<<-745	Prefix and Suffix Search    		34.7%	Hard
+given a list of dictionary words, give prefix string and suffix string, find the word index with given prefix and suffix.
+If multiple find the one with largest index.
+- how to combine prefix and suffix in one search?
+- suffix+$+original string, then search pattern suffix+$+prefix.
+- same string use the larger index so naturally we get the larger ->>

 <<-1032	Stream of Characters    		48.4%	Hard
 given a dictionary, and check if the last several character is in the dictionary